 · No grass or small yard debris that has not been bagged or boxed.

 · No building materials from construction of new homes or additions to any existing residence or out building.
-This includes any remodeling which may include shutters, fencing (unless removed by the resident), siding, gutters, or roofing materials installed by the resident or contractor on the residence or out building.
-This also includes the demolition of any or all of an existing structure done by the resident or any contractor.
+This includes any remodeling which may include shutters, blocks, bricks, decking, siding, gutters, or roofing materials installed by the resident or contractor on the residence or out building.
+THIS INCLUDES ANY OR ALL OF THE ABOVEMATERIALS THAT HAVE BEEN REMOVED OR THE DEMOLITION OF ANY OR ALL OF AN EXISTINGSTRUCTURE DONE BY THE RESIDENT OR ANY CONTRACTOR.

 · No commercial or business areas.